phillc73/caRbine/README.md

 Execute the script, from the command line:

-> R CMD BATCH summarcsv.R
+> R CMD BATCH summarycsv.R

 This will execute the script.
 The current directory will need to be writeable, and a few new files will appear in there.